dekoeky/advent-of-code/README.md

 # advent-of-code

-Advent of code is an advent calendar, existing of programming puzzles.
+[Advent of Code](https://adventofcode.com/) is an advent calendar, existing of programming puzzles.
-This repo contains my personal solutions for [Advent of Code](https://adventofcode.com/).
+This repo contains my personal solutions for it.

 ## ⭐ Advent of Code Progress